 Ransomware is one type of virus.
 Before we go into detail about viruses, please watch the following video to give you an intro to viruses and how they can affect you.

 • A combination of the above to get earn the creators money

 With ransomware, we are talking about the latter.
 Recent examples included Jigsaw, Cryptolocker and WannaCrypt.
 This second video is more technical and for this we would like to introduce Dr Pound at the University of Nottingham.

-• You keep your computer up to date (Windows, Mac, Google, Linux and Unix systems updates) including your smart phones and tablets
+• Keep your computer up to date (Windows, Mac, Google, Linux and Unix systems updates) including your smart phones and tablets

 No system is 100% full proof, so keeping your files safe is one measure to avoid being a victim of ransomware.
-You may have to have your computers look at, refreshed and you can help yourself by minimising lost work.
+Have your computers checked, refreshed and you can help yourself by minimising lost work.
 An IT Audit even once a year goes a long way to ensure your business meets IT best practices.

-If you would like a Proactive IT approach to your files, backups and IT security, please speak to a member of our team on 01489 290 001.
+If you would like a Proactive IT approach please speak to a member of our team on 01489 290 001.
 You can also drop us an email.

 This post was brought to you by Baldeep on 13 Mar 2019.